Good oral hygiene should be something we pay a bit more attention than most of us actually do.

 Note about whitening:

-Please keep in mind that commercial teeth whitening strips are often made with high strength hydrogen peroxide.
-Natural blends such as this tooth powder are made up of gentle ingredients safer for tooth enamel.
+Natural blends such as this tooth powder are made up of gentle ingredients safe for tooth enamel.
 We can only trust in the reputations of the ingredients themselves.
 There are no FDA studies on handmade products such as these to test just how long it'll take to see whitening improvement.
 Teeth, people and lifestyles are different therefore I have no way of adding a time frame to expect to have to wait for results.
 As with any natural or herbal product, the key is consistency and patience.
 People are used to quick fixes and that thinking is just not the case when trying to make the changes necessary for a healthier lifestyle.

 Do not use with children until they know how to spit and not swallow the toothpaste.